thijswerrij/ActivityGraph/README.md

 The application uses Neo4j, Flask and MongoDB.
 Alternative database options are available in the code, as the ActivityPub instance runs using the Python library as published at [dsblank/activitypub](https://github.com/dsblank/activitypub).

+## Setup

+Before running the code, make sure you've installed the modules `neo4j`, `flask`, `pymongo` and `activitypub`.

+You need to run an instance of MongoDB.
+The ActivityPub data is stored at `localhost:27017`.

+You also need to run a graph in Neo4j.
+I personally use Neo4j Desktop, here you simply need to make a graph with password 'hunter2' (you can change this password in `cypher_read.py`) and run it.

+Once you have both of these programs running, you should be able to send queries and run `app.py`.

 ## Graph

 Queries are handled by `cypher_read.py`.
 Using `checkQuery`, you can pass Cypher queries, which will then be modified and sent to Neo4j.